 - ¼ cup rava/sooji/semolina

-- 1 cup dudhi/calabash chopped
+- 1 cup dudhi/calabash peeled and grated

 - 1 cup fenugreek leaves chopped, fresh or frozen